Them's Fightin' Herds: Reworking as Them's Fightin' Herds

+Post-release

 The game was released on April 30, 2020.
 Only the first chapter of the game's story mode was available at launch, though all six characters were fully playable in the game's competitive modes.
-Mane6 will continue to support the game and add additional chapters to the story mode following release.
+Mane6 intended to continue to support the game and add additional chapters to the story mode following release.
 Art and gameplay for Shanty was showcased by Mane6 around August 2020, though they had no planned date when the character would be released.
 Shanty was released on March 25, 2021, alongside the Linux version of the game.
 A macOS port was released on October 27, 2021.
 On May 25, 2022, it was announced that the game would be released for home consoles later in the year.
 On August 18, 2022, it was announced that versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S would be made available on October 18.

 On November 22, 2023, Mane6 and Modus announced that, following the release of the last season pass character in 2024, the game would be ending active development, with the remaining story chapters being canceled.
 The announcement was met with backlash from the player community, as the story mode had been part of the planned development since its crowd-funding plans.
 The Mane6 development team was fired from the project shortly thereafter.
 The final DLC characters, Baihe and Nidra, were released in February 2024 but the update contained numerous bugs, which also prompted a backlash from players and fans.

-In September 2025, the publishing rights to the game, alongside Diesel Legacy: The Brazen Age (another fighting game developed and published by Maximum Games/Modus) were acquired by Gameplay Group International, a brand new publishing label with a specific aim to acquire and continue development of "cancelled" games.
+In September 2025, the publishing rights to the game, alongside Diesel Legacy: The Brazen Age (another fighting game developed and published by Maximum Games/Modus), were acquired by Gameplay Group International, a brand new publishing label with a specific aim to acquire and continue development of "cancelled" games.
 Founder and chief creative office Victor Lugo has stated that "Our initial slate of fighting games is especially close to my heart", though Gameplay Group has yet to provide any information on what they intend to do with the game.